Bringing software professionals and enthusiasts to Pittsburgh

 - A retiree on a fixed income, regardless of their field during their career, as long as they are contributing to the software community at present

 - Underrepresented software professionals.
 People who are members of the following groups, which are commonly known to comprise a very small percentage of the professional roles in the software community:

 - High school students who plan to enroll in a software-related degree program or are already working as a software professional

-- College students enrolled in a software-related degree program or have intent to seek employment in a relevant field following graduation regardless of degree program
+- College students who are enrolled in a software-related degree program or have intent to seek employment in a relevant field following graduation regardless of degree program

-C&S Scholarship Fund awards scholarships worldwide to the above demographics provided that they:
+C&S Scholarship Fund may award scholarships worldwide to the above demographics provided that they:

-- present at events within the greater Pittsburgh, Pennsylvania area, or
+- attend events within the greater Pittsburgh, Pennsylvania area, or

-- live in the greater Pittsburgh, Pennsylvania area, but do not have the funding to speak at events within the United States to which they have been formally accepted to speak.
+- live in the greater Pittsburgh, Pennsylvania area, but do not have the funding to speak at events to which they have been formally accepted to speak.
 These target recipients are expected to exhaust all other sources of funding, including employers, schools, public grants, and personal savings in excess of six months of expenses.